How to Turn Procurement into a Profit Center for Your Business

 The following article elegantly explains important distinctions that matter to people employed there.

 Your company will invest in your growth as long as you earn and create.
-If you comply and obey, be prepared to go with the wind of technological changes or an inevitable right-sizing campaign.
+If you comply and obey, be prepared to ride the wave of technological changes or an inevitable right-sizing campaign.

 Below is a summary of the crucial differences between the two types of centers.